mochajs/mocha/docs/index.md

 });
 ```

-Alternatively, just use the `done()` callback directly (which will handle an error argument, if it exists):
+Alternatively, use the `done()` callback directly (which will handle an error argument, if it exists):

 ```js
 describe('User', function() {